There Are Plenty of Offsets for Tax Cut Extensions

 As Congress considers extensions of the expiring provisions in the Tax Cuts and Jobs Act (TCJA), lawmakers will need to come up with $3.9 to $4.8 trillion or more of offsets to prevent any extension from adding to the nation’s growing debt.
 Luckily, there are several sources of offsets for them to consider – eliminating the need for any deficit-increasing reconciliation instructions.

 The Committee for a Responsible Federal Budget identified $700 billion of offsets ranging from limiting executive spending authority, reducing health care spending, cutting other mandatory spending, increasing user fees and asset sales, improving tax compliance, and raising other forms of revenue.
 Our Build Your Own Tax Extensions tool also features trillions of dollars of options, the ability to customize income tax rates, and specific changes to TCJA provisions that can reduce their revenue loss.
-Over the coming weeks and months, we will continue to publish trillions of dollars of additional offsets, which will be available here.
+Over the coming weeks and months, we will continue to publish trillions of dollars of additional offsets, which is available here.

 In addition to CRFB offsets, there are even more offsets available from others: